 Project Home Page

-Any male Zachary's (or variations listed below) from the United Kingdom of Great Britain and Northern Ireland would also be welcome to join the project.
+2. Looking for any male Zachary's (or variations listed below) from the United Kingdom of Great Britain and Northern Ireland.
 Autosomal DNA tests show a majority percentage coming from the UK - for example, one project administrator has 56% from FTDNA and 74% from Ancestry.com.

 We have already discovered four separate Zachary family lines with just 7 volunteers!
 The test results show the four Zachary family lines are not related to each other within a minimum of 15 generations.
 Please review the Patriarchs and Test Results pages to compare the conventional paper trails vs. DNA.

 If you have the following Surnames, you are welcome to join this project:

 Zachary, Zackery, Zachery, Zakery, Zakry, Zaccary, Zachry, Zykorie, Zacharie, Zack, Sakry, Sakyre, Sachary, Sachry, Sacrey, Sacre, Sacrye, Sakary, Sacree, Sakarye, Sacary, Saccary, Sacry, Sakre and any other spelling variant not listed!

 (If your surname is not included please contact a Project Administrator (contact links are at the bottom of the page.)

 The Project is open to all families with these spelling variations.
 The Project is also open to other family surnames where adoption or alternate parentage exists.